 Beautiful Ringstrasse boulevard has an impressive new address, with 111 rooms and suites, a concept shop, restaurant, and events space.
 (Early 2021)

-The cute mini chain establishing a foothold in college towns across the United States will hits its biggest city yet with Graduate Roosevelt Island on the Cornell Tech Campus on the quirky island between Manhattan and Queens.
+The cute mini chain establishing a foothold in college towns across the United States will hits its biggest city yet with Graduate Roosevelt Island on the Cornell Tech Campus on the quirky island between Manhattan and Queens (June).
 Even bigger news is its big Oxbridge leap across the pond with the openings of Graduate Cambridge and Graduate Oxford.
-(Spring for all three)
+(Summer for the UK)

 Nobu Hotel London Portman Square